Surveyor General of India

-The Surveyor General of India is the Head of Department of Survey of India, A department under the Ministry of Science and Technology of Government of India.
+The Surveyor General of India is the Head of Department of Survey of India, a department under the Ministry of Science and Technology of the Government of India.
 The Surveyor General is also the most senior member of the Survey of India Service, an organised engineering service under the Union of India.

-The current Surveyor General is Naveen Tomar.
+The current Surveyor General is Hitesh Kumar S Makwana.

 Surveyors General

 The East India Company appointed James Rennell to survey the Bengal Presidency in 1767.
 Lord Clive appointed him as Surveyor General.
 Colin Mackenzie was appointed Surveyor General of Madras Presidency in 1810, but these posts were abolished in 1815 and Mackenzie was made the first Surveyor General of India.

-A list of Surveyor Generals and their tenure:
+A list of Surveyors General and their tenure: